jeancochrane/learning/sicp/exercises/3.1/notes.md

     - i.e., if variables can change, we can't simply substitute the formal parameters into the method and evaluate (something like that?)
         - Anyway, more on this in a later section

+## 3.1.2: The Benefits of Introducing Assignment

+- Example: random number generators with and without assignment
+    - Without assignment: caller must keep track of the seed and its successive values
+    - With assignment: seed can be encapsulated in the random-generating method

+- Example application: Monte Carlo simulation of pi
+    - Monte carlo refresher: Estimate the value of a constant by drawing experiments at random and using associated probabilities that include that constant
+        - e.g. two integers chosen at random will have no factors in common with a probability of 6/pi^2 -- hence we can draw random integers and compute their greatest common divisor many times over, using the fraction of successes to estimate pi

+    - Without state assignment, the procedure that runs the trials must continually compute and keep track of the random seeds
+        - Not only is this more verbose and harder to read, but it tightly couples two components of the system that aren't interdependent on one another

+- In spite of these points, stateful procedures are not universally more modular than stateless procedures!
+We'll see some examples in the next section